top of page

 A New Era for DCSD

 West Side was constructed in 1939 and John Cline opened its doors in 1964.
-These schools have educated generations of students and been a source of pride for the community, but Decorah Community School District faces a long list of needs and expenses today due to the age of these schools.
+These schools have educated generations of students and have been a source of pride for the community.
+However, the Decorah Community School District faces a long list of needs and expenses today due to the age of these schools.

-In 2008, an Iowa Construction Advocate Team conducted a review of John Cline and recommended to the Board that the school be replaced.
+In 2008, an Iowa Construction Advocate Team conducted a review of John Cline and recommended to the DCSD School Board that the school be replaced.
 In the years since, district officials and facility committee members, along with additional engineers and architects, have extensively studied both facilities.
+StruXture Architects evaluated both buildings in 2013 and found similar conclusions in a detailed 45-page report.

-The consensus is that investing funds at John Cline or West Side is not a practical or cost-effective option for the district when it comes to meeting the goal of providing a 21st century learning environment for students.
+The consensus is that investing funds in remodeling at John Cline or West Side is not a practical or cost-effective option for the district when it comes to meeting the goal of providing a 21st century learning environment for students.
+Instead, West Side Early Childhood Center and John Cline Elementary School be combined as one centrally located building.

-Among the most pressing issues that John Cline and West Side face today:
+Among the most pressing issues that West Side and John Cline face today:

 • Problems with the outdated structural, mechanical, and electrical systems.